Printers and Print Processes

 An original piece of art work viewed with our eyes can have enormous and wonderful variations of color and densities.
 However in the process of making fine quality giclee prints there are some translations principally with color gamut and detail that affect the final print.

 1. First origional artworks are usually scanned or photographed digitally to get an image that one can print.
 Yet the camera or scanner is not capable of the latitude of the human eye so the color gamut width is reduced in the process.

 2. Second, when this digital image is displayed on a computer screen the visable image gamut is again reduced to fit the capability of the monitor which is by nature less wide than the digital image.

 3. Third, when going from the monitor to the printer the gamut is again reduced to conform to what the printer is capable of printing.

-However what always amazes me is how close one can come to making a giclee print that almost matches the origional art work.
+However what is amazing is how close a properly printed image can come to making a giclee print that almost matches the origional art work.
 Now likely this is the result of several factors.
-First one needs to use the proper equipment for the job.
-One also needs a good DSLR camera and a high end scanner to achieve the first step of the process, getting the best possible digital image from which to work.
-Next one needs to have a quality computer and large monitor on which to view the image and make changes in the image where needed.
-Thirdly one will benefit by having a state-of-the-art wide format printer that makes superb prints.
-And finally there is the person who does the printing.
+Overall one has used the proper equipment for the job.
+First one has taken an image with a good DSLR camera or used a good high end image scanner to achieve the first step of the process, getting the best possible digital image from which to work.
+Next one is using a quality computer and large monitor on which to view the image and make changes in the image where needed.
+Thirdly one is using a good quality printer, perhaps wide format, that makes superb prints.
+And finally there is the skill and expertise of the person who does the printing.
 This person needs to bring their "expert eye and extensive knowledge" to making high quality giclee prints.

 Giclee Fine Art Printing by Stan Bowman